damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 > [Documentation link](link)

-## Improved Bitbucket Importer
+## Improved BitBucket Importer

-Importing from Bitbucket has become even more powerful.
-With GitLab 8.15 we'll also import all pull requests as individual merge requests plus pull request comments, milestones and the wiki from Bitbucket.
+Importing from BitBucket has become even more powerful.
+With GitLab 8.15 we'll also import all pull requests as individual merge requests plus pull request comments, milestones and the wiki from BitBucket.
-That makes the things we import from any Bitbucket project:
+That makes the things we import from any BitBucket project:

 - Repository description
 - Git repository